 It’s honestly delish with just the veggies and rice, too!
 Oh and here’s a life hack for ya: feel free to use frozen brown rice or quinoa.
 I like Trader Joe’s frozen rice medley.
 It costs a bit more than dry, but you’re paying for convenience.

 And I’m alllll about convenience.Print

-The perfect one bowl meal, packed with plant protein, roasted veggies, and a delicious, simple peanut sauce.
+This Chickpea Broccoli Buddha Bowl is a one-bowl meal packed with plant protein, roasted veggies, and a delicious vegan peanut sauce.
 Great for adults and kids alike!